archethic-foundation/archethic-docs/docs/learn/archethic-intro.md

 <details>
   <summary>Real Sharded Network</summary>
-		ARCHEthic is using sharding technology to ensure distribution of transaction processing and storage to provide a very high scalability.
+		Archethic is using sharding technology to ensure distribution of transaction processing and storage to provide a very high scalability.
 </details>

 <details>
   <summary>Next-generation consensus</summary>
-		ARCHEthic is using an universal consensus called ARCH based on Atomic Commitment using Heuristic Rotating election of a tiny set of validation nodes providing the highest level of security
+		Archethic is using an universal consensus called ARCH based on Atomic Commitment using Heuristic Rotating election of a tiny set of validation nodes providing the highest level of security
 </details>